Azure/spark-cdm-connector/documentation/overview.md

 #### Common options

 The following options identify the entity in the CDM folder that is either being read or written to.

+**IMPORTANT** Folder and file names in options should be URL-encoded, for example, use %20 in place of a space.

 |**Option**  |**Description**  |**Pattern and example usage**  |
 |---------|---------|:---------:|